nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     2. Test case: `tag -a 1 t/Pediatrician`<br>
         1. If the first doctor does not have a `Pediatrician` tag
            Expected: A new tag `Pediatrician` is added to the first doctor.
-Details of the edited patient are shown in the status message.
+Details of the edited doctor are shown in the status message.
         2. If the first doctor has a `Pediatrician` tag
            Expected: No tag is added to the doctor.
 Error details are shown in the status message.